devGvieira/Analysis_TVIPSTC/README.md

-# Analysis of Stress Level Factors on Students and Prediction of Travel Insurance Purchase
+# Analysis of Stress Level Factors on Students and Prediction of Travel Insurance Purchases

 The present work was developed as an activity for a post-graduate class on artificial intelligence, it had two main objectives: